-The delivered correlator contains enough delay buffering for 0.262144 seconds of delay and this translates into $\sim 25,000$ km baselines if there is a 0.5c FOTS data transmission velocity over the same distance.
-The delay may increase in the production module depending on cost and availability of SDRAM memory chips.
+The delivered correlator contains enough delay buffering for 0.262144 seconds of delay and this translates into ~25,000 km baselines if there is a 0.5c FOTS data transmission velocity over the same distance.
 The delay may be increased in the future by replacing the Delay Module mezzanine card (on all Station Boards), if desired.
 The delay rate that the correlator can handle is limited only by the delay synthesizer update rate of 64 MHz.
 Each baseband can have its own independent delay model and hence independent delay center on the sky.
 Precision, fully digital $\pm 1/32^{nd}$ of a sample delay tracking on 2 GHz basebands is a feature of the WIDAR architecture (Carlson, Memo# 007).
 There is no associated data blanking as the correlator tracks delay.
 WIDAR sub-sample delay tracking eliminates the need and uncertainty associated with sampler clock phase modification.
-In addition, the Filter Chip provides the ability to finely track delay on narrower basebands (≤ 128 MHz) by loading each "phase" of the stage 1 poly-phase FIR filter with delay-interpolation coefficients, and seamlessly selecting the correct phase of the filter to implement the correct sub-sample delay in real time.
-This method eliminates the need to perform special delay functions on a baseline basis in the Correlator Chip, and provides $\pm 1/16^{th}$ sample of baseline delay tracking with virtually no restrictions on delay rate.
+In addition, the Filter Chip provides the ability to finely track delay on narrower basebands (\leq 128 MHz) by loading each "phase" of the stage 1 poly-phase FIR filter with delay-interpolation coefficients, and seamlessly selecting the correct phase of the filter to implement the correct sub-sample delay in real time.
+This method eliminates the need to perform special delay functions on a baseline basis in the Correlator Chip, and provides $\pm 1/16^{\text{th}}$ sample of baseline delay tracking with virtually no restrictions on delay rate.